-The COVID-19 Citizen Science (CCS) study is an online cohort study that began enrolling participants on March 26, 2020.
-TCCS is hosted on the Eureka Research Platform (University)

-of California, San Francisco), a digital platform for clinical research studies including a mobile application (app) and web-based software.
+The COVID-19 Citizen Science (CCS) study is an online cohort study that began enrolling participants on March 26, 2020 [17].
+The CCS is hosted on the Eureka Research Platform (University of California, San Francisco [UCSF], San Francisco, CA), a digital platform for clinical research studies including a mobile application (app) and web-based software.
 Participants are recruited through email invitations to participants in other Eureka Research Platform studies, press releases, word-of-mouth, and by partner organizations.
 Participants must be 18 years of age or older, register for a Eureka Research Platform account, have an iOS or Android smartphone with a cell phone number (or enroll in the web-based study launched January 21, 2021), agree to participate in English, and provide consent.
-There were no geographic restrictions, but 98% were United States residents.
+There are no geographic restrictions, but 98% are US residents.
 After providing electronic consent, participants complete baseline, daily, weekly, and monthly surveys.
-CCS methods have been previously described.
-17 For this analysis, we included data collected March 26, 2020 to May 18, 2022.
-The primary analyses included all individuals who reported a positive COVID-19 test result (PCR, Antigen, or Antibody) more than 30 days prior to May 4, 2022 and responded to a survey about Long COVID symptoms, but for longitudinal symptom comparison we also included those without a positive COVID-19 test and compared to those without SARS-CoV-2 infection.
+The CCS methods have been previously described [17].
+For this analysis, we included data collected from March 26, 2020 to May 18, 2022.
+The primary analyses included all individuals who reported a positive COVID-19 test result (polymerase chain reaction [PCR], antigen, or antibody) more than 30 days before May 4, 2022 and responded to a survey about Long COVID symptoms, but for longitudinal symptom comparison we also included those without a positive COVID-19 test and compared them to those without SARS-CoV-2 infection.
 Sample size was not determined a priori.
-The study was reviewed and approved by the UCSF Institutional Review Board (#17-21879).
-Results are reported in accordance with STROBE guidelines.18
+Results are reported in accordance with STROBE guidelines [18].